-Chaos Engineering: Building Resilient Systems
+Building Resilient Systems Through Controlled Experiments

 1. Define a Hypothesis Around Steady State Behavior